syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Supported-input-views.md

 ## Numeric text box

-To initialize numeric text box control and launch in each platform refer [getting started with numeric text box](https://help.syncfusion.com/xamarin/sfnumerictextbox/getting-started),
+To initialize the numeric text box control and launch it in each platform, refer to the [getting started with numeric text box](https://help.syncfusion.com/xamarin/sfnumerictextbox/getting-started) documentation.

 {% tabs %}